custom-cards/dual-gauge-card/README.md

 ### color config

-You may configure as many colors as you like.

-Colors can be configured as simple list of color and value pairs.
-If a gauges value is above one of these values, the according color is used for that gauge.
+Colors can be configured as list of pairs of each a color and a value.

+If a gauges value is above one of those values, the according color is used for that gauge.
 If no color is found, the last color in the list is used as a fallback.
+To use a single color regardless of the value just use a single list entry with any value to always trigger the fallback.

+Colors may be configured for both gauges at once or for each gauge individualy.
+In the latter case, colors for then inner gauge are shaded by 25%.

 The list is automatically sorted so you don't need to do that in your config - but I recommend it anyways.

-Colors may be configured for both gauges at once or individualy.
-In the latter case, colors for then inner gauge are shaded by 25%.

-To use a single color regardless of the value just use a single list entry with any value to always trigger the fallback.

 ## Example